National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Attempts by N3C analysts to address this selection bias include propensity score matching, inverse probability weighting, balanced weighting, and G-computation.

-The STaRT-RWE recommendations for the analysis phase itself are fewer; there are two phases: the primary analysis and the sensitivity analyses.
+The STaRT-RWE recommendations for the analysis phase itself are fewer; there are two phases: the primary analysis and the sensitivity analysis.

 +------------------------------------------------------------+------------------------------------------------------------+
 | Element                                                    | Enclave Source                                             |